A Daughter’s Journey into Caregiving, Clarity, and God-Given Calling

 Filling Gaps the System Misses

 Hospitals and clinics operate under pressure.
 Physicians, nurses, and case managers do their best within limited time and limited resources.
-But discharge instructions are not the same as preparation.

 Most families leave the hospital with: